-Liberty Institute is the largest legal organization dedicated solely to defending and restoring religious liberty in America, offering pro bono legal assistance to defend Americans' religious freedom in four vital areas:
+First Liberty is our nation's largest legal organization solely dedicated to protecting religious liberty for all Americans, offering pro bono legal assistance to defend Americans' religious freedom in four vital areas:

-In our schools

-For our churches

-In our military

-Throughout the public arena (including government and the marketplace)
+In our schools For our churches In our military Throughout the public arena (including government and the marketplace)

-Liberty Institute has guided people of faith through thousands of vital legal matters.
+First Liberty has guided people of faith through thousands of vital legal matters.
 We have won cases at all court levels, including the United States Supreme Court, federal and state courts, and administrative courts and agencies.
 Victories are won through a nucleus of top-ranked staff attorneys who coordinate a national network of top litigators from firms that include 24 of the largest 50 in the world.

-Liberty Institute is a non-profit legal firm and a tax-deductible organization supported by like-minded Americans.
+First Liberty is a non-profit legal firm and a tax-deductible organization supported by like-minded Americans.
 Because we leverage pro bono work from the highest-level attorneys in America, every dollar spent on legal costs can provide up to six times that much in legal impact.
 This strategy has resulted in more than a 90 percent win rate in securing religious liberty for our clients.

-Visit LibertyInstitute.org to learn more about Liberty Institute, to donate, or to learn how to report a potential violation of religious liberty.
+Visit FirstLiberty.org to learn more about First Liberty, to donate, or to learn how to report a potential violation of religious liberty.